-- Age-inappropriate relationships - Excessive displays of affection - The degree of exclusivity- whether the couple have friends, and spend an appropriate amount of time with their other friends. - Furtive behaviour-being alone in areas which are out of bounds, or where supervision is made difficult - Relationships which become too intense and begin to colour every facet of the child's life- and compromise routines and work commitments - Inappropriate weekend leave arrangements, where the College may need to discuss potential issues with the parents concerned.
+- Age-inappropriate relationships - Excessive displays of affection - The degree of exclusivity- whether the couple have friends, and spend an appropriate amount of time with their other friends. - Furtive behaviour-being alone in areas which are out of bounds, or where supervision is made difficult - Relationships which become too intense and begin to colour every facet of the child's life- and compromise routines and work commitments - Inappropriate weekend leave arrangements, where the Academy may need to discuss potential issues with the parents concerned.

 We recognise that the individual boarders concerned may not always see the adult point of view in these matters, and they may regard our vigilance as being interfering or excessively zealous.
-Nonetheless, we have a responsibility to you as parents; to the children concerned; to other younger students who may regard the relationship as a model for their own experiments; and to the tone of the College in general.
+Nonetheless, we have a responsibility to you as parents; to the children concerned; to other younger students who may regard the relationship as a model for their own experiments; and to the tone of the Academy in general.
 Young people in exclusive relationships sometimes fail to realise that they are making others in the community uncomfortable.

-We would hope that your sons and daughters will advise you if they have formed a friendship with another student.
+We would hope that your daughters will advise you if they have formed a friendship with another student from the area.
 If we feel that the attachment is a strong one, then we shall advise you of it ourselves.

-The College reserves the absolute right to judge the appropriateness of any relationship carried on within the College, as well as any actions or activities which result from such a relationship.
-The College will measure its response alongside its ethos, as well as its professional judgement about the appropriateness of such relationships or actions for young people in a coeducational boarding setting.
+The Academy reserves the absolute right to judge the appropriateness of any relationship carried on within the Academy, as well as any actions or activities which result from such a relationship.
+The Academy will measure its response alongside its ethos, as well as its professional judgement about the appropriateness of such relationships or actions for young people in a coeducational boarding setting.

-At no time are boys or girls allowed in each other's rooms for any reason, ever.
+At no time are boys allowed in the residence for any reason, ever.